salesforce-misc/GamificationMobileSDK-Android/README.md

                 mockResponse = false // true, if we want to check API with local json )

-// Retrieve the game reward for the game played by a member repository.getGameReward(
+// Retrieve the details of the reward that’s provided to a participant after they play a game. repository.getGameReward(
                 gameParticipantRewardId = gameParticipantRewardId,
                 mockResponse = false // true, if we want to check API with local json )
 ```

-For a detailed understanding of each method and its parameters, please refer to the comments in the provided `LoyaltyAPIManager` code.
+For a detailed understanding of each method and its parameters, please refer to the comments in the provided `GamificationRemoteRepository` code.

 ## Contribute to the SDK

-You can contribute to the development of the Loyalty Management Mobile SDK.
+You can contribute to the development of the Gamification Mobile SDK.
-1. Fork the Loyalty Management Mobile SDK for Android [repository](https://github.com/loyaltysampleapp/GamificationMobileSDK-Android)
+1. Fork the Gamification Mobile SDK for Android [repository](https://github.com/loyaltysampleapp/GamificationMobileSDK-Android)
 2. Create a branch with a descriptive name.
 3. Implement your changes.
 4. Test your changes.